 In other words, just ignore all the noise, and stick with the stuff on the top menu: You’ll be fine.

-Swagbucks supports four, yes four, mobile apps.
-We get what they were trying to do here, as each app is designed to serve one primary purpose, and for what it’s worth, that does cut down on the clutter.
-But having to load up our phones with four apps feels completely unnecessary.
+Live, Watch, and Answer are all designed to serve one primary purpose.
+For what it’s worth, that does cut down on the clutter, but having to load up our phones with several apps feels completely unnecessary.

-Luckily, you can get by with just downloading the main Swagbucks mobile app for most things.
-But you won’t be able to access the trivia game without the Swagbucks Live app, and the Watch and Answer apps do make watching videos and completing surveys more convenient.
+For most tasks, you can get by just downloading the main Swagbucks.
+However, you won’t be able to access the trivia game without the Swagbucks Live app, and the Watch and Answer apps do make watching videos and completing surveys more convenient.

 Swagbucks offers a wide variety of ways to withdraw, including PayPal cash and dozens of gift card redemption options.
-Amazon, Visa, Apple, Walmart are just a sampling of the gift cards available.
+Amazon, Visa, Apple, Walmart, and Crytpo Voucher are just a sampling of the gift cards available.

-Swagbucks typically redeem at face value.
-However the site often runs sales on select gift cards, including Visa cards, which are just as good as cash.
+Swagbucks are usually redeemed at face value.
+However, the site often runs sales on select gift cards, including Visa cards, which are just as good as cash.
 Discounts run from 2% to about 15%, depending on the card.
 Unfortunately, we’ve never seen PayPal on sale.

 From the detective’s desk: Unless there’s an awesome sale, avoid redeeming your Swagbucks for $1 Amazon gift cards, as the redemption rate is poor.

 The one issue we have is that you can only cash out via PayPal in increments of $5 or more.
-It’s kind of annoying to leave $0.46 in your account, but I guess that’s how Swagbucks gets you to stay active.
+It’s kind of annoying to leave $0.46 in your account.

 And whatever you do, do not redeem Swagbucks for entries into so-called Swagstakes.
 Sure, you might only have to pay 10 SB for a chance at a $10 gift card, but you’ll be competing against 134 other tickets, meaning Swagbucks is collecting $13.50 in exchange for a $10 prize.
 Not a good deal!